Damiana

 • Subtle energy boost without jitters, making it suitable for daytime use in small amounts

 The herb contains compounds like flavonoids, tannins, and essential oils that contribute to its calming properties.
-A warming sensation often accompanies use, creating physical comfort that complements the mental relaxation.
+A warming sensation often accompanies use, creating physical comfort that complements mental relaxation.
 Some users report a pleasant tingling sensation that enhances the overall experience.

 Many notice improved focus and mental clarity alongside the relaxation.
 This unique combination makes it popular for meditation, journaling, or creative activities where calm alertness is desired.
 Its reputation as an aphrodisiac stems from increased blood flow and heightened sensory awareness.